 The words shiny and luminous may have positive connotations when talking about your actual hair.
-However, they are not words you want associated with a shiny bald head.
+However, they are not words you want to associate with a shiny bald head.

-If you’re one of the millions of men struggling with male pattern baldness you may have noticed a certain “shine” to your head.
+If you're one of the millions of men struggling with male pattern baldness, you may have noticed a certain "shine" to your head.
 If so, you may be wondering what this means for your hair loss treatment options.
-And that’s exactly what we’re going to cover in this article.
-So read on!
+And that's exactly what we're going to cover in this article on shiny scalps.

 The Difference Between Male and Female Balding